kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 - When a job is suspended with feature gate enabled, resources are able to be mutated.
 - When a job is not suspended and feature gate enabled, resources should not be mutated.
-- When feature date is disabled and suspended, mutations are not allowed.
+- When feature gate is disabled and a job is suspended, mutations are not allowed.

 #### e2e tests